Descanonge/tomate/doc/source/tutorial.rst

 Adding filegroups
 -----------------

-We now create the filegroups.
+We now create the filegroups which each represent a group of similar files on disk.
-They are responsible for scanning the files at the database creation to see how the data is arranged and to find the coordinates values, and opening those files later on for loading the data.
-We must thus give them all the information necessary to accomplish those tasks.

-A filegroup regroups similar files that have the same format, that contain the same variables, and in which the data is arranged in the same fashion.
+The filegroup stores information on how the data is arranged on disk, and is responsible for finding this information during the scanning process.

 Our files are organized as such::